Brain Injury

 • Use resistance bands, weights, or bodyweight exercises.

-• Use tools like balance boards, foam pads, or virtual reality systems.
+• Use tools like balance boards, foam pads.

 • Improve proprioception and postural control.